-The Pompeii chariot, once drawn by four horses as part of splendid ceremonies, was one of the greatest archaeological finds of the entire year of 2021 in the city destroyed nearly 2000 years ago in a cataclysmic volcanic eruption. was undoubtedly a wooden and tin horse-drawn chariot that was found nearly intact.
+The Pompeii chariot, once drawn by four horses as part of splendid ceremonies, was one of the greatest archaeological finds of the entire year of 2021 in the city destroyed nearly two thousand years ago in a cataclysmic volcanic eruption.

-Archaeologists say that they believe the chariot, made of beech wood and was found almost completely intact, had once been used for ceremonial purposes, such as in processions and festivals; they can even see that it was painted black and red.
-The splendid wooden vehicle, which even showed imprints of the ropes that had been part of its horses’ harnesses, was the very first one of its kind ever found in Italy.
+Archaeologists say that they believe the chariot that was made of beech wood and found almost completely intact, had once been used for ceremonial purposes, such as in processions and festivals; they can even see that it was painted black and red.
+The splendid wooden vehicle, which even contained imprints of the ropes that had been part of its horses’ harnesses, was the very first one of its kind ever found in Italy.

 It comprised just one of the most amazing discoveries in Pompeii in 2021, along with the “Slave Quarters” unearthed nearby.

-Pompeii Chariot constitutes “unique” find, making archaeology in 2021 one of most spectacular ever
+Pompeii Chariot constitutes “unique” find, making archaeology in 2021 one of the most spectacular

-Found at the suburban villa of Civita Giuliana on March 2, the chariot was unearthed almost intact in the portico facing the stable where the remains of three horses including one still in its harness, had been found in 2018.
+Found at the suburban villa of Civita Giuliana on March 2nd, the chariot was unearthed almost intact in the portico facing the stable where the remains of three horses, including one still in its harness, had been identified in 2018.

 The two-story portico most likely faced a courtyard, not far from the stable, to which it was connected by a door.
-Archaeologists say that the chariot was a pilentum, a vehicle used in the Roman elites in ceremonial contexts.
+Archaeologists say that the chariot was a pilentum, a vehicle used by the Roman elite in ceremonial contexts.

 The carriage is still richly decorated along both sides with alternating engraved bronze sheets and painted wooden panels; there is extensive decoration at the back of the vehicle, featuring three panels with bronze and tin medallions showing figurative scenes.